-His technique is: firstly to source raw milk cheese from only the very best cheese-makers and farms; secondly to build a relationship with the cheese-makers to achieve even higher standards; and thirdly to select from them only the best cheeses.
+His technique is first to source raw milk cheese from only the very best cheese-makers and farms.
+He then builds a relationship with the cheese-makers to achieve even higher standards, and finally, he selects from them only the best cheeses.

 The cheeses are then nurtured for up to 18 months in special cellars with optimal conditions, and cultures built up over time.

 During this time the cheeses are turned, brushed and sometimes washed in wine or herbs, until they reach their peak.

 Walo matures his cheeses at higher temperatures than other producers, taking more risks in the pursuit of great cheese, because higher temperatures lead to fewer cheese making the grade.
 It is not surprising that Walo has won World Champion cheese award no fewer than three times for his Gruyère; and, in July this year, he won ‘Gold’ again, this time at Nantwich, for his Red Wine Farmer cheese.
 Walo’s cellars are in the heart of the Swiss cheese-making countryside.

 RUTH RASKIN, CHEESE QUALITY MANAGER AT THE FINE CHEESE CO. , INTRODUCES WALO’S RANGE